NIORSAYSON/NIORSAYSON/README.md

 **`Software Developer/Web Developer`**

-Experienced in web development with a strong foundation in programming and project management.
+Experienced in web and mobile development with a strong foundation in programming and project management.
 Skilled in designing and deploying web applications, with the ability to lead teams and deliver projects on time.

 <div align="center">